IndigoOliveSoftware/XamarinWPFSamples/ReadMe.md

 The samples in this repository demonstrate how to use the Visual Studio NuGet Package IndigoOlive.Xamarin.Forms.Platform.WPF and the NuGet Package IndigoOlive.Xamarin.Forms.Maps.WPF.

+For tips on using with Android see [AndroidReadMe.md](AndroidReadMe.md)

 The simplest and fastest way to get going is to download the IndigoOliveWPFVISX.vsix located in the Template directory of this Repository.

 ## Using IndigoOliveWPFVISX.vsix